Amulyapriyaeamani/flowpay-fraud-risk-sql-analysis/docs/platform_health_overview.md

 **Value:** 85.58%

-**Calculation:**
+**Calculation**

 SUCCESS / TOTAL TRANSACTIONS

-This metric measures the proportion of transactions that completed successfully and resulted in a finalized purchase.
+The success rate measures the proportion of payment attempts that completed successfully and resulted in a finalized purchase.

-A high success rate generally indicates stable payment processing infrastructure and reliable transaction execution.
+A high success rate generally indicates stable payment processing infrastructure and a smooth user checkout experience.

 ---